 Found only in a few parts of Florida, worm lizards are very similar to earthworms—they burrow in the soil and have segmented bodies—but they're actually part of the reptile group Amphisbaenia.Continue to 7 of 9 below.

 What's tiny, spotted all over and your new favorite reptile?
 Leopard geckos!
 These exotic-looking guys love to nom on crickets and mealworms and bask in direct light—in fact, they need about 12 hours of visible light every day.
 And when properly cared for, leopard geckos can live up to a whopping 20 years.

 Generally docile and easy to tame, leopard geckos make perfect picks for beginners.Continue to 8 of 9 below.

 There are a few reasons we love softshell turtles: Their, ahem, interesting appearance is like a cross between an extraterrestrial being and a video game character, their snouts look like tiny snorkels and they're often referred to as—wait for it—pancake turtles!

 Softshell turtles differ from regular turtles because—you guessed it—they don't have hard exterior shells.
 And because their shells aren't as hardy and resistant to bacteria, softshell turtles in captivity can often have some shell issues.
 You can avoid these problems by cleaning the water in your tank often and exposing their shells to natural sunlight or artificial full-spectrum light—it's believed that light exposure can help keep harmful bacteria at bay.Continue to 9 of 9 below.

 09 of 09

-OK, corn snakes may constrict their prey into submission and love eating mice, but their calm nature, reluctance to bite and manageable size make them a super popular pet in the United States.
-Their cute lil' smiles don't hurt, either!
+Okay, corn snakes may constrict their prey into submission and love eating mice, but their calm nature, reluctance to bite and manageable size make them a super popular pet in the United States.
+Their cute little smiles don't hurt, either.

 If you've never had a pet snake before, you might want to consider a corn snake.
 They're pretty low maintenance and don't grow into large adults.